jaredpalmer/after.js/README.md

 ## Routing

-As you have probably figured out, React Router 4 powers all of After.js's routing.
-You can use any and all parts of RR4.
+As you have probably figured out, React Router powers all of After.js's routing.
+You can use any and all parts of RR.

 ### Parameterized Routing